-The theologian Hans Urs von Balthasar said, "There are great missions that are given for the sake of exterior activity in the Church.
-However, God can also give great missions for the sake of self-surrender alone, with or without extraordinary graces of prayer.
-These latter missions though not recognized and canonized, can have an equally great, albeit, hidden and anonymous, impact on the Church and the world."
 Monastic life can sometimes give the appearance of a life of deprivation and constant sacrifice.
 But when viewed only in these terms, monastic life may conjure up images of dreary and unhappy monks floating around the cloister.
 I would venture to present an alternative image: the disciple in John's gospel reclining against Jesus.
-This image says more to me about friendship and as Cistercian monks we try to cultivate this closer relationship to Christ by living a communal lifestyle, marked by frequent prayer and balanced by periods of work.
+This image says more to me about friendship with God.
+And as Cistercian monks we try to cultivate this intimacy to Christ by living a communal lifestyle, marked by frequent prayer and balanced by periods of work.
 While we have no exterior apostolate or ministries, cloistered contemplative monks (and nuns) do make as one theologian puts it, "an equally great, albeit, hidden and anonymous, impact" just by carrying on the way we do, a way that has been handed down to us by our Cistercian monastic fathers and mothers and staying close to the heart of Christ.

 I invite you who may be thinking about becoming a monk to come and see what it is like to truly live at the center of our Church where the heart of the living Christ beats steadily.

 ~ Father Guerric, Vocation Director